How do you make a pizza from scratch?

 - 1 heaping tablespoon of diastatic malt powder (option)*

 * Diastatic malt powder gives bread texture, a better rise and brown crust.
+Your pizza dough will have more of a crunch.
 Can be found in supermarkets or biological stores.

 In a small bowl, pour the warm water and add the yeast.
 Mix this well with a fork.